-The proposed subject rents are the highest reported for similar unit types in the region.
-It is also noteworthy that the subject property is older than these comparable properties, offering generally smaller unit sizes (square feet) and an inferior overall amenity package.
-These design characteristics, combined with the higher proposed rents, could leave the property at a competitive disadvantage and/or result in higher than typical levels of tenant turnover if the project were to lose its subsidy.
-Additionally, as illustrated in Section H, the subject project will have a limited base of demographic support (i.e.: capture rate) for its two-bedroom units at the proposed rent levels in the unlikely event the property lost Rental Assistance (RA) and had to operate exclusively under the LIHTC guidelines.
-Considering the preceding factors, and given that two-bedroom units comprise the majority (75.0%) of the subject project, the property will likely experience an extended absorption period and/or could be vulnerable to higher than typical levels of tenant turnover in this unlikely scenario.
+The subject rents are within range of those reported for similar unit types in the region.
+However, it is also noteworthy that the subject property is older than these comparable properties, offering smaller unit sizes (square feet) and a generally inferior overall amenity package.
+These design characteristics will limit the subject's ability to achieve rents similar to those being achieved at comparable projects in the region, which could leave the property at a competitive disadvantage and/or result in higher than typical levels of tenant turnover if the project were to lose its subsidy.
+Additionally, as illustrated in Section H, the subject project will have a limited base of demographic support (i.e.: capture rate) at the proposed rent levels in the unlikely event the property lost Rental Assistance (RA) and had to operate exclusively under the LIHTC guidelines.
+As such, the subject project will likely experience challenges in reaching and/or maintaining a stabilized occupancy rate in this unlikely scenario.

-In reality, however, the property will retain RA on 21 of 24 units following renovations.
+In reality, however, the property will retain RA on 37 of 40 units following renovations.
 This will allow most tenants to pay up to only 30% of their adjusted gross income towards rent, rather than the non-subsidized LIHTC rents evaluated throughout this report.
 Further, the developer will offer a Private Rental Assistance (PRA) subsidy to all current tenants of the project's unassisted units.
-The availability of RA/PRA will ensure the subject property remains a significant value within the Washington Site PMA following renovations.
+The continued availability of RA/PRA will ensure the subject property remains a significant value within the Washington Site PMA following renovations.

-The unit sizes (square footage) and number of bathrooms included in each of the different comparable LIHTC unit types offered in the region are compared with the subject development in the following tables.
+The unit sizes (square footage) and number of bathrooms included in each of the different comparable LIHTC unit types offered in the region are compared with the subject development in the following tables:

 Square Footage

-Мар One- Two- Three-
+Map One- Two- Three-

 I.D.
 Project Name Br.
 Br.
 Br.

+Brightwood Lane

+Site Apartments (Senior) 614 757 -

+Brightwood Lane

-Site Autumn Lane Apartments 623 869 984
+Site Apartments (Family) - 778 925

 905 Canaan Crossing 723 907 - 1,060 1,108 - 1,182

+909^ Lakewood Hills Senior Village 683 944 -

 912 Mary-Leila Lofts 750 840 1,200

+913^ Monterey Pass 760 1,000 -

 915 Orchard Grove Apts. - 1,000 1,100

+919^ Silver Lakes Court 711 918 -

-Number of Baths
+] Number of Bath S

 Мар One- Two- Three-

 I.D.
 Project Name Br.
 Br.
 Br.

+Brightwood Lane

+Site Apartments (Senior) 1.0 1.0 -

+Brightwood Lane

-Site Autumn Lane Apartments 1.0 1.5 2.0
+Site Apartments (Family) - 1.0 1.0

 905 Canaan Crossing 1.0 1.5 2.0

+909^ Lakewood Hills Senior Village 1.0 2.0 -

 912 Mary-Leila Lofts 1.0 1.0 - 2.0 2.0

+913^ Monterey Pass 1.0 1.0 -

 915 Orchard Grove Apts. - 2.0 2.0

+919^ Silver Lakes Court 1.0 1.0 -

-While the subject project offers a similar number of bathrooms relative to similar units among the comparable properties, it offers some of the smallest unit sizes (square feet) relative to these projects.
+The subject development offers the smallest unit sizes and generally a lesser number of bathrooms within the two- and three-bedroom units relative to similar units among the comparable properties.
 This is not uncommon, however, of older subsidized product such as that offered at the subject property and clearly has not had any adverse impact on the subject's overall marketability, as evident by the 100.0% occupancy rate currently reported for the property.
-However, the smaller unit sizes will likely limit the subject's rent potential in the unlikely event Rental Assistance (RA) was lost and the property had to operate exclusively under the LIHTC guidelines.
+However, these design characteristics are likely to limit the subject's rent potential in the unlikely event Rental Assistance (RA) was lost and the property had to operate exclusively under the LIHTC guidelines.